PhiLouGii/IndividualAssignment2/README.md

 ├── constants/            # Constants used throughout the app └── main.dart         # App entry point
 ```
+## ⌛ Future Improvements
+* Add user and profiles so that the app can feel more personalised.
+* Include a more detailed and thorough search such as breaking it down into categories
+## 🤝🏾 Contributing
+1. Fork the repository
+2. Creature your feature branch
+3. Commit your changes
+4. Push to the created branch
+5. Open a Pull Request
 ## 📃Licenses
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the __African Leadership University__ License - see the LICENSE file for details.
 ## 👩🏾‍💻Author
-Philippa L. Giibwa
+Philippa L. Giibwa.
+You have questions or suggestions?
+Reach me at (mailto:p.giibwa@alustudent.com)